plasmodic/ecto/doc/source/motivation.rst

 *ecto* cells are self-documenting and have a consistent interface.
 This significantly simplifies code reuse and collaborative development.

-ROS integration
-^^^^^^^^^^^^^^^

-Ecto graphs can run
-* directly against live sensors (during development/prototyping of pipelines),
-* on data read from disk (in testing/training)
-* on data read from ROS publishers.

-Ecto serves as a hardware abstraction layer in the same way ROS does.
-It also serves as a ROS abstraction layer.
-Because these layers are entirely decoupled from the ecto core, implementing new abstraction layers is straightforward.

 Threading
 ^^^^^^^^^

-Ecto cells can be seamlessly executed with various threading models due to the scheduler.
+*ecto* cells can be seamlessly executed with various threading models due to the scheduler.
 The user constructs singlethreaded cells that obey simple rules: they get multithreaded execution for free.
 We have watched many a researcher waste time struggling with threading issues